Frida010/battleship_game/README.md

 - When working on this project I got some problem with the comments in the code and had to reduce them to make the code work as planed.

+- I also had some problem whit wrong indentations that resulted in errors.

 ### Remaining Bugs

 - No remaining bugs.